r3bl-org/r3bl-open-core/tuify/README.md

 The following example illustrates how you can use this as a library.
 The function that does the work of rendering the UI is called [`select_from_list`](crate::select_from_list).
-It takes a list of items, and returns the selected item or items (depending on the selection mode).
+It takes a list of items and returns the selected item or items (depending on the selection mode).
 If the user does not select anything, it returns `None`.
 The function also takes the maximum height and width of the display, and the selection mode (single select or multiple select).

 It works on macOS, Linux, and Windows.
-And is aware of terminal color output limitations of each.
+And is aware of the terminal color output limitations of each.
 For eg, it uses Windows API on Windows for keyboard input.
 And on macOS Terminal.app it restricts color output to a 256 color palette.

 ## APIs